mpags-cpp/mpags-cipher/README.md

 following transliteration performed:

 - Alphabetical characters are converted to uppercase
+- Digits are translated to their English equivalent words (e.g. '0' -> "ZERO")
-- All other characters (punctuation, digits) are discarded
+- All other characters (punctuation) are discarded

-This provides a suitable alphabet for encryption/decryption with classical ciphers.
+This provides conversion of any text input to a suitable character set for encryption/decryption with classical ciphers.

 # Source Code Layout